Benjamin Lincoln: Legacy

 Lincoln is buried in the Old Ship Burying Ground behind the Old Ship Church in Hingham.
 Among the pallbearers at Lincoln's funeral were John Adams, Cotton Tufts, Robert Treat Paine, Richard Cranch and Thomas Melvill.
 In Lincoln's honor, the bells at Boston and other places were tolled for an hour; the flags of vessels, and those at Fort Independence and Fort Warren, as well as those at the Charlestown Navy Yard were lowered to half-mast.

 He was one of the few men to have been involved in the three major surrenders of the American Revolutionary War: twice as a victor (at Yorktown and Saratoga), and once as the defeated party (at Charleston).
 In spite of the major role he played during the war, he tends to be less well-remembered than many of his contemporaries in the Continental Army.

 He was a founding member of The Massachusetts Society for Promoting Agriculture (M.S.P.A.) one of the earliest agricultural societies in the United States.
 The Society was incorporated by an act of the Commonwealth of Massachusetts on March 7, 1792.

 While there are a few exceptions, places named "Lincoln" in the American South tend to be named after Benjamin Lincoln rather than Abraham Lincoln, the 16th President.
 Counties and/or towns in Alabama, Georgia, Kentucky, Missouri, North Carolina, and Tennessee are named in his honor, as are communities in North Carolina (Lincolnton), Georgia (Lincolnton), Vermont (Lincoln), and Maine (Lincolnville).
 Streets in Columbia, South Carolina, and Savannah, Georgia (Lincoln Street), bear his name, as does Lincoln Hall at the United States Coast Guard Training Center in Yorktown, Virginia.

 Lincoln's lifelong home still stands.
 It was declared a National Historic Landmark in 1972, and is listed on the National Register of Historic Places.
-Benjamin Lincoln is believed to have married Mary Cushing.